 When Jethro said, “Moses, what are you doing?”
 He said, “I get up very early every morning, and I work very late every day, and I allow the people to come, and I give them judgment concerning their needs.”
 Jethro said, “You do all of this by yourself?”
 “Why do you do all of this by yourself?”
 Moses answered, “Because the people ask me to do it.”
 Are you giving the people what they ask you to give them?
 Or are you giving the people what God told you to give them?
 Jethro said, “Moses, if you continue to work the way you are working, you will wear away very soon.”
 He said, “This is not only not good for you, it is not good for the people.”
 (Exodus 18:17-18)

 Let me pose a question to your heart.
-During our time together this week, suppose the Spirit of God were to say to your life, “The way you are doing ministry is not good.”
+During our time together , suppose the Spirit of God were to say to your life, “The way you are doing ministry is not good.”
 Would you be open to say, “God, how would You like me to do it?”
 The Bible says “The steps of a good man are ______________ by the Lord” (Psalm 37:24 NKJV).

 Jethro said, “Moses, the task is too heavy for you.”
 And then he gave him a wonderful promise.
 You can find this promise in verse 19.
 He said, “Listen now to my voice; I will give you counsel” And listen to this wonderful, wonderful promise.
 He said, “...and God will be with you.”
 (Exodus 18:19 NKJV).
 Many people will be with you in your ministry, but you must have God with you.
 You can have everyone with you but God, and there will be a great void in your ministry.
 So all of us need God in our ministry.